Rainbow-CPaaS/Rainbow-Web-SDK-Samples/README.md

 # Rainbow-Web-SDK-Samples
 ---

-Three samples which demonstrate the uses of the Rainbow Web SDK are provided :
+Four angular 1.x samples which demonstrate the uses of the Rainbow Web SDK are provided :

 - **[Rainbow IM demo](SDKAngularSample)** (manage list of conversations - chat and bubbles)
 - **[Rainbow Telephony demo](SDKTelephonyAngularSample)** (make or take 3pcc Pbx Calls)